openvinotoolkit/openvino/inference-engine/tools/benchmark_tool/README.md

 This section provides step-by-step instructions on how to run the Benchmark Tool with the `googlenet-v1` public model on CPU or FPGA devices.
 As an input, the `car.png` file from the `<INSTALL_DIR>/deployment_tools/demo/` directory is used.

-> **NOTE:** The Internet access is required to execute the following steps successfully.
-If you have access to the Internet through the proxy server only, please make sure that it is configured in your OS environment.
+> **NOTE:** Internet access is required to execute the following steps successfully.
+If you have access to the Internet through a proxy server, please make sure that it is configured in your OS environment.

 1. Download the model.
 Go to the the Model Downloader directory and run the `downloader.py` script with specifying the model name and directory to download the model to:
    ```sh